 Students will stay in Casa Lilly, a casa particular located within walking distance of Casa de las Américas, the Malecón, and the Universidad de la Habana.
 Students will stay in double or triple rooms, equipped with air conditioning, secure lockers, and private bathrooms.
 Breakfast and some group meals are included.

-Summer 2013 Program Fee= $7,500, which includes tuition, program-related excursions, housing, visa, health insurance, and round trip airfare between Miami and Havana.
+Summer 2014 Program Fee= $7,700, which includes tuition, program-related excursions, housing, visa, health insurance, and round trip airfare between Miami and Havana.
 Students should also budget about $500 for domestic airfare to and from Miami, and approximately $2,000 for books and discretionary expenses, including meals, non-program transportation, and incidentals.
 Students are not charged the Study Abroad Administrative Fee for this program.

 Students applying to this program may be eligible for IPD Study Abroad Fellowships and for external funding opportunities.
 Students participating in this program are subject to Withdrawal Policies for Northwestern-Sponsored Programs.